rust-lang/rust/text/0000-cargo-workspace.md

   filesystem to find a sibling `Cargo.toml` and VCS directory (e.g. `.git` or `.svn`).
 If found, this crate is also implicitly considered a member of the workspace.
-* Crates whose `Cargo.toml` that reside next to VCS directories are implicitly workspace roots.
+* A `Cargo.toml` which resides next to a VCS directory is implicitly a workspace root.

-These rules are intended to reflect conventional Cargo project layouts.
+These rules are intended to reflect some conventional Cargo project layouts.
 "Root crates" typically appear at the root of a repository with lots path dependencies to all other crates in a repo.
 Additionally, we don't want to traverse wildly across the filesystem so we only go upwards to a fixed point or downwards to specific locations.

+### "Virtual" `Cargo.toml`

+A good number of projects do not have a root `Cargo.toml` at the top of a repository, however.
+While the explicit `[workspace]` keys should be enough to configure the workspace in addition to the implicit relations above, this directory structure is common enough that it shouldn't require *that* much more configuration.

+To accomodate this project layout, Cargo will now allow for "virtual manifest" files.
+These manifests will currently **only** contains the `[workspace]` key and will notably be lacking a `[project]` or `[package]` top level key.

+A virtual manifest does not itself define a crate, but can help when defining a root.
+For example a `Cargo.toml` file at the root of a repository with `workspace.members` keys would suffice for the project configurations in question.

+Cargo will for the time being disallow many commands against a virtual manifest, for example `cargo build` will be rejected.
+Arguments that take a package, however, such as `cargo test -p foo` will be allowed.
+Workspaces can eventually get extended with `--all` flags so in a workspace root you could execute `cargo build --all` to compile all crates.

 ### Constructing a workspace